ssr-tools/ssr-tools/README.md

 1. Test your changes and make sure everything works as expected
 2. Review the code and refactor it
 3. Merge the changes to the `main` branch
-4. Update the changelog
+4. If package is past `1.0.0`, update its changelog.
 5. Bump the version.
 If package is past `1.0.0` use [SemVer](https://semver.org/).
 Otherwise, you can just increment the last part e.g. `0.0.1` -> `0.0.2`.
 6. Run `publishPackage` script in the package’s scope, e.g.: `npm run publishPackage -w lib/css`
-7. After the new version has been published, commit the new version, e.g.: `git add . && git commit -m "build(css): 0.0.13" && git push`
+7. After the new version has been published, commit the new version, e.g.: `git add . && git commit -m "build(css): 0.0.13" && git push`. **Make sure this commit goes to the `main` branch.**

 ## Tests